 Windows can automatically scan your computer and locate the problem.
 How?

-- Choose Troubleshoot out of options given.
+- Choose Troubleshoot out of the options given.

 - In the next screen, choose Advanced Options.

 - Now you have the critical tool in the Advanced Options screen.
 Select Startup Repair.

 Windows shall scan for the problem causing your computer not to boot and try to fix it automatically.